-Fight vs Flight Response: How They Compare
+Fight vs Flight Response: What They Are & How They Differ

 Fight and Flight are the two responses most people have heard of, and they share something important in common: both are active, energy-mobilising responses.
 Unlike Freeze (which shuts down) or Fawn (which appeases), Fight and Flight both involve your nervous system surging into action — they just channel that energy in opposite directions.